Lifestyle, Sport and Physical Activity Courses (LSPA)

 The student will have the opportunity to develop basic golf skills through lectures, demonstrations, drills and game play.
 The student will also gain knowledge of golf etiquette and other areas as related to the game of golf.
 Fee: $110.00.

-In this course the student will develop and understand Foil Fencing skills for recreation and competition.
-This class is for students who are new to foil fencing or are looking to reenter the sport.
+In this course the student will develop and understand Epee Fencing skills, for recreation and competition.
+This class is for students who are new to epee fencing or are looking to reenter the sport.
 Students will be introduced to the many components of fencing including footwork, right of way, bladework, bouting, refereeing and competition formats.
 By the end of this program, students should have a strong understanding of the fundamentals of fencing including competitive bouting and refereeing.
+Fee: $25.00

 Students in this course students learn one of the most famous styles of kung fu practiced around the world to improve health, self-defense and well-being.
-The Jow Ga Kung Fu system precisely incorporates elements from three Kung Fu systems (Hung Ga, Choy Ga, Bak Siu Lum), creating just the right combination of fluidity, speed, and stopping power.
-In the Level 1 course students will learn basic stances, hand and leg techniques.
+The Shaolin system precisely incorporates elements from various Kung Fu systems creating just the right combination of fluidity, speed, and stopping power.

 This course is designed to introduce the beginning student to yoga, and allow continuing students to progress and improve their strength, flexibility, and balance.
 Basic poses will be taught as well as some breathing techniques, deep relaxation, and meditation practices.
 The student will learn how to apply techniques taught in class to help manage their stress.